 The farmer has no idea how to get the clown back with their family, so he simply looks after them.
 When the little clown becomes sad, he goes out of his way to make their time together fun, by teaching the clown how to milk a cow, by doing tricks with his hat, by taking them on a picnic.

-The battle is an inner struggle.
+The big struggle is an inner struggle.
 This is what makes The Farmer and The Clown so masterful — Marla Frazee uses no words, yet we still know exactly how that farmer is feeling when he is forced to say goodbye to the little clown.
 It’s all in those hands, clasped behind his back.

 WHAT DOES THE CHARACTER LEARN?